Opioid peddlers don't deserve a free pass

-Those responsible for the scourge of opioid addiction that has torn through communities across the nation must be held accountable.
+Those responsible for the scourge of opioid addiction that has torn through communities in Washington and across the nation must be held accountable.

 Anyone who knowingly contributed to this irresponsible distribution should face consequences, not get a free pass.